Green-AI-Hub-Mittelstand/llm-assisted-supprt-ticket-processing/README.md

 - `src/utils/utils_db.py`: logic connecting to a production database
 - `src/ingestor_app.py`: logic for syncing new devices or products with the vector database

+> [!IMPORTANT]
-- `src/utils/utils_download_manuals.py`: code for automatically downloading content from manufacturer online resources
+> This repository does not contain code to automatically downlaod content form manufacturer online resources.
+You can implement them yourself in `src/utils/utils_download_manuals.py`

 **Vector Database**